 [Heading deleted in Gazette 29 May 2001 p.
 2708.]

-84. Entry power for Corporation officer
+84. Entry power for Corporation’s officers

 (1) Any officer acting under the Corporation’s authority may, at all reasonable times, enter any house or premises connected or intended to be connected with the water mains, in order to examine whether the water pipes and fittings in such house or premises are in proper order.